colehammond65/Discord_Bot/README.md

 ### Setting up the bot

 #### Docker (Recommended)
-NOTE: This assume you already have [docker](https://www.docker.com/) installed and configured
+NOTE: This assumes you already have [docker](https://www.docker.com/) installed and configured
 1. Create a directory where you want to run the bot from
 2. Create a config.json file for the bot to use, check the config example file to see the formatting
 3. Copy `docker-compose.yml` to your Directory
 4. Run `docker-compose up -d`

 #### Node
-NOTE: This assume you already have [node](https://nodejs.org/en/) installed and configured
+NOTE: This assumes you already have [node](https://nodejs.org/en/) installed and configured
 1. Download the Project files and extract them to the directory you want to run the bot form
 2. Create a config.json file for the bot to use, check the config example file to see the formatting
 3. Open command prompt and change to the directory where you have the bot `cd /d c:\path\to\bot`